travelping/tetrapak/README.md

 through the `package.extra_apps` option.
 Defaults to `[]`.

-One case where this might be useful is when your application uses eunit for testing and some of the application's runtime modules include the eunit header.
+One case where this might be useful is when your application uses 'eunit' for testing and some of the application's runtime modules include the eunit header.
 You obviously don't want to depend on eunit on the target system, but the build will fail when eunit is not installed.
 In that case, adding